kagaimiq/jielie/misc/usb-key.md

 # USB_KEY

-The chips usually contain a Mask ROM where the initial boot code is located in, that also contains a builtin USB bootloader.
+The chips have a Mask ROM that contains the initial boot code, alongside with a USB bootloader used to program the chip's flash, among other things.

 It can be invoked either by not letting it boot successfuly (by corrupting/erasing/disconnecting the flash) or by sending a special signal on the USB lines, which seems to be called "USB_KEY".